WeaponSpecs

 Drop systems on a real map, see published reach as a ring

 Drop systems on a real map.
 Each one draws a geographically-accurate range ring you can drag and delete.
-This is an illustrative reach comparison, not an operational threat envelope, no-escape zone or targeting model, and it is not a tool for planning or assessing any real-world operation.
+Visualize reach for a briefing slide, or just see how far a system's published range actually goes, this is an illustrative reach comparison, not an operational threat envelope, no-escape zone or targeting model, and it is not a tool for planning or assessing any real-world operation.

 Range Map